MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 If you visit [Page Settings Visibility](settings-uri-list.md), you can find instructions to use this CSP and the list of URIs available in previous releases.

-We are expanding upon the list of available Settings URIs, which IT Admins can manage.
+We're expanding upon the list of available Settings URIs, which IT Admins can manage.
 Some of these URIs are for newly available areas within the new Settings app.
 If you are using Settings/PageVisibilityList policy, review the following list and adjust your allowed or blocked pages as needed.

 > [!NOTE]
 > **Deprecated: ms-settings:network-proxy**